West Papua Indonesia Travel Guide

 Respect local customs, ask permission for photos, and pick up basic expressions.

-Consider Komodo National Park and Wakatobi for global-class diving experiences.
+Consider Komodo National Park and Wakatobi for international-class diving experiences.

 Explore Tana Toraja for unique cultural traditions.